Legal aid: History

-Legal aid has a close relationship with the welfare state, and the provision of legal aid by a state is influenced by attitudes towards welfare.
-Legal aid is a welfare provision by the state to people who could otherwise not afford counsel from the legal system.
-Legal aid also helps to ensure that welfare provisions are enforced by providing people entitled to welfare provisions, such as social housing, with access to legal advice and the courts.
+Legal aid has a close relationship with the welfare state, and the provision of legal aid by a state is influenced by attitudes toward welfare.
+Legal aid is a welfare provision by the state for people who would otherwise be unable to afford legal counsel.
+It also helps to ensure that welfare provisions are enforced by providing people entitled to such benefits, including social housing, with access to legal advice and the courts.

-Historically, legal aid has played a strong role in ensuring respect for economic, social and cultural rights which are engaged in relation to social security, housing, social care, health, and education service provision, which may be provided publicly or privately, as well as employment law and anti-discrimination legislation.
-Jurists such as Mauro Cappelletti argue that legal aid is essential in providing individuals with access to justice, by allowing the individual legal enforcement of economic, social and cultural rights.
-His views developed in the second half of the 20th century, when democracies with capitalist economies established liberal welfare states that focused on the individual.
-States acted as contractors and service providers within a market-based philosophy that emphasised the citizen as consumer.
-This led to an emphasis on individual enforcement to achieve the realisation of rights for all.
+Historically, legal aid has played a significant role in ensuring respect for economic, social and cultural rights, particularly in relation to social security, housing, social care, health, and education services, which may be provided publicly or privately, as well as employment law and anti-discrimination legislation.
+Jurists such as Mauro Cappelletti have argued that legal aid is essential to access to justice, as it enables individuals to enforce economic, social and cultural rights through legal mechanisms.
+His views developed during the second half of the 20th century, when democracies with capitalist economies established liberal welfare states that focused on the individual.
+States increasingly acted as contractors and service providers within a market-based philosophy that emphasised the citizen as a consumer.
+This shift led to a greater emphasis on individual enforcement as a means of achieving the realisation of rights for all.

+Prior to the mid-20th century, literature on legal aid emphasised the collective enforcement of economic, social and cultural rights.
+As classic welfare states were established during the 1940s and following World War II, a central principle was that citizens shared collective responsibility for economic, social, and cultural rights, and that the state assumed responsibility for those unable to provide for themselves due to illness or unemployment.
+The enforcement of these rights was primarily collective, achieved through public policies rather than individual legal action.
+Laws were enacted to support welfare provisions, but these were generally regarded as instruments for planners rather than lawyers.
+Legal aid schemes were introduced on the assumption that the state had a responsibility to assist those involved in legal disputes; however, these schemes initially focused mainly on family law and divorce.

+During the 1950s and 1960s, the role of the welfare state evolved, and social goals were no longer assumed to be universally shared.
+Individuals were increasingly free to pursue their own objectives.
+During this period, the welfare state expanded, along with legal aid provisions, as concerns arose regarding the power of welfare providers and professionals.
+In the 1960s and 1970s, demand grew for individuals to have the right to legally enforce economic, social and cultural rights and the welfare benefits to which they were entitled.
+Mechanisms emerged that enabled citizens to enforce their economic, social, and cultural rights through legal processes, and welfare lawyers used legal aid to advise individuals on low incomes when dealing with state officials.
+As a result, legal aid was extended beyond family law to cover a broad range of economic, social, and cultural rights.